AR2202/2-photon/Documentation.md

 1. Run the Fiji scripts for image stabilization, background subtraction and ROI selection (see above )
-2. Run the MATLAB script frequencyplot.m in the LED-pulselength folder
+2. Run the MATLAB script LED_stim.m in the LED-pulselength folder

 Navigate to the folder that contains your imaging folder.
 The script expects the directory structure to be either of the following:

-* an imaging folder containing a subdirectory named 'subfoldername' (default: 'ROI') (along with a variable number of other folders, that will not be analysed) or:
+* an imaging folder containing a subdirectory named 'subfoldername' (default: 'ROI', if it has a different name, this will have to be specified as a key-value-pair argument in the subsequent script) (along with a variable number of other folders, that will not be analysed) or:
 * an imaging folder containing multiple subdirectories, each of which contains a subdirectory named 'subfoldername'(default: 'ROI')
-* The filename should follow these conventions: \*gender\*neuronpart\*pulsedur\*fHz\*pulselength\*.tif
+* The filename should follow these conventions: \*gender\*neuronpart\*protocolname\*roiname\*.tif

-    where gender, neuronpart, pulsedur,f,pulselength correspond to those values passed as arguments to the function frequencyplot() (or their defaults).
+    where gender, neuronpart, protocolname,roiname correspond to those values passed as arguments to the function frequencyplot() (or their defaults).

     Run the following command from the MATLAB command window:

-    `frequencyplot(foldername,varargin)`
+    `LED_stim(foldername,varargin)`

-    Required argument:
+    ##### Required argument:

     foldername: the name of the imaging folder

-    Optional key-value-pair arguments:
+    ##### Optional key-value-pair arguments:

     'framerate': numeric (in Hz), default: 5.92

-    'baseline_start': numeric (in frames), default: 2

-    'baseline_end': numeric (in frames), default: 11
+    'baseline': currently unused; numeric (in frames), default: 6

-    'frequencies': 1-D array, default: [4,10,20,40]

-    'pulselengths': 1-D array, default: [8,12,20]

-    'pulsetimes': 1-D-array, default: [20,40,60,80]
+    'after_pulse': number of frames after the end of the pulse to be used for AUC calculation; numeric (in frames), default: 6

     'genders': cell array, default: {'_female';'_male'}

     'neuronparts': cell array, default: {'medial';'lateral'}

-    'pulsedur': numeric (in s), default 5

     'resultsdir': name of folder where results should go, default 'Results'